November 21, 2013

 The state “all family” work participation rate of 35.2 percent in 10/2011 jumped to 55 percent in 11/2012 due to a 45 percent drop in the “denominator” (total caseload): number of families served fell from 39,531 to 21,913.
-Public Consulting Group, “Ohio Works First Participation Improvement Project,” 5/2013 (p.9).The first observation of the consultant’s report: “An after effect of procedural and process changes at the county level is has had the impact on reducing the denominator to improve the work participation rate.”
+Public Consulting Group, “Ohio Works First Participation Improvement Project,” 5/2013 (p.9).The first observation of the consultant’s report: “An after effect of procedural and process changes at the county level is <that it> has had the impact on reducing the denominator <case load> to improve the work participation rate.”

 Ohio LMI data tool, Current Employment Survey, annual averages for total non-agricultural economy, Monthly employment, November 2007 compared to August 2013.

 Amy Hanauer, “State of Working Ohio 2013,” Policy Matters Ohio at http://www.policymattersohio.org/sowo-2013